bastian-polewka/criss-cross-algorithm-assignment7/README.md

 In the end, the success rate is calculated.

 # Current limitation #

-The sum of the number of digits in both strings must be less than 2^63 (because of long long data type is used).
+'a' and 'b' must have less than 2^32 digits because string data type can only store 2^32 characters.